spycle/microbot_push/README.md

 Uses the Linux utility from https://github.com/kahiroka/microbot

 NB.
-This is very much a work in progress and isn't working all that reliably I have no idea if this will work with newer devices sold by Keymitt
+This is very much a work in progress and isn't working all that reliably.
+I have no idea if this will work with newer devices sold by Keymitt

 ## Example configuration.yaml